 - Sense: Touch

-- Emotions: Love, concern, connection, energy, generosity, authenticity
+- Emotions: Love, concern, connection, energy, generosity, and authenticity.

 - English Name: Throat Chakra